 I love eggs.
 Actually, I think I am fanatical about eggs.
 I am always on the quest for the perfectly cooked egg, so when Peter wanted to hit the Austin Farmers’ Market in its new, larger space, I was in.

-At least half a dozen vendors were selling farm fresh \ free range eggs so we decided to test them out and do a direct comparison against the conventional factory farm grown eggs that we all have been eating for years.
+At least half a dozen vendors were selling farm fresh free range eggs so we decided to test them out and do a direct comparison against the store bought, conventional factory farm grown eggs that we all have been eating for years.

 Peter’s Photographic Comparison and Comments

-The farm fresh \ free range eggs are typically brown to green in color, while conventional eggs are pure white.
+The farm fresh free range eggs are typically brown to green in color, while store bought eggs are pure white.
 This has to do with the particular breed of chicken that laid the egg.

 A cracked farm fresh egg (top) with a cracked conventional egg (bottom).

-The yolk of the farm fresh eggs is much thicker and darker in color than the conventional farm egg.
+The yolk of the farm fresh eggs is much thicker and darker in color than the store bought egg.
 Additionally, the egg white of a farm fresh egg is much clearer than the conventional egg, which has a neon yellow yolk and a translucent yellow egg white.
 The color and consistency of the yolk and egg are largely due to the chicken’s diet.

 A fried farm fresh egg (left) with a cracked conventional egg (right).